2fm star Stephen Byrne announces departure from RTE after more than a decade

-The TV and 2fm radio presenter has worked for the national broadcaster for over a decade, first joining as part of a kids’ show line-up in her teens.
+The TV and 2fm radio presenter has worked for the national broadcaster for over a decade, first joining as part of a children’s show line-up in her teens.

 But the weekend radio host, who presents his show on 2fm on Saturdays and Sundays from 3 to 5 p.m., announced that he would be hanging his mic there today.